 John's trademark litigation experience spans from internationally famous to regional and niche brands, for consumer and industrial products, pharmaceuticals, and medical instruments.
 In the copyright, licensing, trade secrets, and internet areas, John has litigated the leading case on internet trespass; a pro bono artists' and musicians' rights lawsuit resulting in rescinding unconstitutional regulations; entertainment and patent royalty disputes; non-competition restrictions and software copyright cases including under the Digital Millennium Copyright Act.

-His pro bono work also includes trying cases for political asylum seekers in immigration court and assisting victims of cyber harassment.
+His pro bono work includes trying cases for political asylum seekers in immigration court and assisting victims of cyber harassment.

 John was K&L Gates’ first firm-wide practice group coordinator for intellectual property litigation from 2006-2011.
 Prior to joining K&L Gates, he was the co-chair of and partner in the patent and intellectual property practice group of Testa, Hurwitz & Thibeault, LLP.
 Prior to practicing law, John was an engineer with General Electric’s Aircraft Engine Group.

 - American Intellectual Property Law Association